Love I'm Given

-"Love I'm Given" is a song by English singer Ellie Goulding, released as the fourth single from Goulding's fourth studio album Brightest Blue, through Polydor Records on 19 August 2020.
+"Love I'm Given" is a song by English singer-songwriter Ellie Goulding, released as the fourth single from Goulding's fourth studio album Brightest Blue, through Polydor Records on 19 August 2020.
 It was written by Ellie Goulding, Joe Kearns and Jim Eliot.

 Background

 Music video

 A music video to accompany the release of "Love I'm Given" was first released onto YouTube on 19 August 2020.
 The video shows Goulding inside a boxing ring during lockdown.
 The video was directed by Rianne White, who also directed the video for "Flux".